Stephen137/Stephen137/README.md

 ### Hello.
 My name is Stephen 👋
-Experienced chartered accountant and data analyst, exploring new skills and technologies in the field of geospatial data.
+🌱 Experienced chartered accountant and data analyst, exploring new skills and technologies in the field of [geospatial data](https://github.com/Stephen137/ESRI-Spatial-Data-Science) and [satellite imagery and remote sensing](https://github.com/Stephen137/Imagery-in-Action)

+🔭 I recently gained a new certification: [Spatial Data Science: The New Frontier in Analytics](https://www.esri.com/training/TrainingRecord/Certificate/sjb137/64f442d7532b353002b12f6e/-120)

-I thrive in a collaborative environment and in my previous role as Client Relations Manager in a firm of chartered accountants and business advisors, I engaged with multiple internal and external stakeholders to develop long-term relationships, provide optimal solutions, and shape the strategic direction of my clients.
+I thrive in a collaborative environment and in my previous role as Client Relations Manager in a firm of chartered accountants and business advisors, I engaged with multiple internal and external stakeholders to develop long-term relationships, provide optimal solutions, and shape the strategic direction of my clients

-- 🔭 Please reach out if you feel I might be a good fit for your team
+Please reach out if you feel I might be a good fit for your team

-- 🔭 I recently gained a new certification: [Data Engineering Zoomcamp](https://certificate.datatalks.club/dezoomcamp/2023/f41bd5e614a2621152ee9c4355571dd1c0d0c8d3.pdf).
+🔭 I recently gained a new certification: [Data Engineering Zoomcamp](https://certificate.datatalks.club/dezoomcamp/2023/f41bd5e614a2621152ee9c4355571dd1c0d0c8d3.pdf).
 My [capstone project](https://github.com/Stephen137/de_zoomcamp_project) was peer ranked joint 9th out of 298

-- 🌱 I am currently exploring: new skills and technology in the field of [geospatial data](https://github.com/Stephen137/ESRI-Spatial-Data-Science) and [satellite imagery and remote sensing](https://github.com/Stephen137/Imagery-in-Action)

-- 📫 How to reach me: <a href="https://www.linkedin.com/in/sjbarrie/">
+📫 How to reach me: <a href="https://www.linkedin.com/in/sjbarrie/">
   <img
     alt="Linkedin"
     src="https://img.shields.io/badge/linkedin-0077B5?logo=linkedin&logoColor=white&style=flat"